geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah.
 So you just want instruction level type, right?
 You don't want full GPU state.
 Yeah, I guess.
 You want the entire state.

 ##### **Geohot** [[00:30:28](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1828)]
 Yeah, I mean, the only problem with that is, if you recreate the buffers, everything's not going to be in the same L2 position.
 Right?
 Like, you don't know which buffers are going to be hot in your L2.
-Because if you got a VostegRO Л Salut cémmm Either way, I think there's a lot to do here.
+Because if you got a VostegRO Salut cémmm Either way, I think there's a lot to do here.
 Getting to the point where we can view, just the infrastructure that view an annotated disassembly.
 Oh, well, yeah.
 OK, yeah.
 I think there's probably some light weight stuff we can get.
 Anything we can get that's light weight should work that way. could be invisible one, like, yeah, if we can just read performance counters.
 But if we need actual tracing, that's probably going to have to be behind the flag.

 ##### **Qazalin** [[00:31:27](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1887)]
 The instruction level tracing is pretty heavy.
 Yeah.
 Yeah, cool.
 I can merge metal.
 I've merged all the general stuff to master already.
 The diff is just standalone.